China says trade envoys preparing to go to Washington

 Both sides say they are making progress but no details have been released.

-Economists suggested Trump took action because China's economy is improving, reducing the urgency for Beijing to strike a deal.
+Economists suggested Trump may want to step up pressure because China's economy is improving, reducing the urgency for Beijing to strike a deal.

-Chinese growth held steady in the latest quarter despite a slump in exports to the United States, suggesting government efforts aimed at reversing a downturn were gaining traction.
+The latest quarter's growth held steady despite a slump in exports to the United States.
+That suggested official efforts to reverse a downturn were gaining traction.

 Trump's threat makes going ahead with talks "very difficult politically" for President Xi Jinping's government, said Jake Parker, vice president of the U.S.-China Business Council.
 He said the Chinese public might "view this as a capitulation" if Beijing reached an agreement before Trump's Friday deadline.